folio-org/stripes-connect/doc/thinking-in-stripes.md

 ## Principles of stripes-connect

+### Overview

 When programming with stripes-connect, you do not directly interact with the back-end web-services.
 There is no sending of requests or handling of responses -- the stripes-connect library deals with all that.
-Instead, UI modules do two things:
+Instead, UI components do three things:

 1. They make a declarative statement of what back-end information they are interested, in the form of a _manifest_.
-The manifest provides information about a number of `resources`, each of which corresponds to data available from the back-end.
+The manifest provides information about a number of _resources_, each of which corresponds to data available from the back-end.
 Most importantly, each resource's `path` specifies how various parts of state -- URL path components and query parameters, local state such as form values, etc. -- is composed into a web-service URL used to access the back-end web-service.
+XXX note that other parameter, such as `query`, now also come into play.
+Update needed here.

+3. They access this information via the `data` property that is passed into the component -- `this.props.data.NAME` for the data associated with the resource called _NAME_.

-2. They modify local state -- mostly through the use of _mutators_ -- to reflect users' actions, such as searching, sorting, selecting and editing records.
+3. They modify local state, through the use of _mutators_, to reflect users' actions, such as searching, sorting, selecting and editing records.

 That is all.
 The stripes-connect library issues the necessary requests, handles the responses, and updates the component's properties; and React then ensures that components whose contents have changed are re-rendered.

 ### Declarative, immutable data manifest

-A manifest is provided by each connection component class in a UI module.
+A manifest is provided by each connected component class in a UI module.
 It is a class-level static constant.
 For example:

 	static manifest = Object.freeze({
 	  user: {